Elmo “Al” E. Dahl, age 86, of Alexandria, died on Friday, August 2, 2019, at Alomere Health.

 Memorials preferred to St. Paul’s Lutheran Church.

-To send flowers to Elmo "Al" E. Dahl's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elmo "Al" E. Dahl, please visit our floral store.